Documentation testing

 lefthook.yml

-To show Vale errors on push, see Show Vale warnings on push.
+To show Vale errors on commit or push, see Show Vale warnings on commit or push.

 Disable linting on documentation